-I presented with my amazing colleague and friend Annie and we really poured our hearts and souls into the sessions we delivered to the 50 teachers.
-They are under a lot of pressure to get their pupils through the end of year tests and be able to memorise certain words.
+I presented with my amazing colleague and friend Annie and we really poured our hearts and souls into the sessions we delivered to the 50 local teachers.
+They are under a lot of pressure to get their pupils through the end of year tests and help them memorise certain words.
 With phonics we’re asking for their trust.
 It takes a lot of time and commitment to teach phonics thoroughly in order for pupils to decode unfamiliar words.
 But in the long run, phonics empowers children to be independent readers.

 I also modelled a simple spelling activity that I have used in my class for three years.
 It works because it scaffolds skills, has whole class participation and gives instant learner feedback.
 I got a real kick out of sharing this great strategy with 50 teachers and have them join in with all the silly hand movements as I modelled how to teach it.